MicrosoftEdge/WebView2Feedback/specs/PermissionManagement.md

         // The permission state set from the `PermissionRequested` event is persisted
         // across sessions by default and becomes the new default behavior for future
         // `PermissionRequested` events.
-Browser heurisitics can affect whether the
+Browser heuristics can affect whether the
         // event continues to be raised when the state is persisted.
 Set the
         // `ShouldPersist` property to `FALSE` to not persist the state beyond the
         // current request, and to continue to receive `PermissionRequested` events